 The risk of overdose during heroin withdrawal can run high.
-As a person’s body detoxes their tolerance can drop.
-Should a person take the same amount of heroin they used prior to withdrawing, it may be too much for their body to handle.
+As a person’s body detoxes, their tolerance can drop.
+Should a person take the same amount of heroin they used before withdrawal, it may be too much for their body to handle.

-While heroin withdrawal isn’t typically life threatening, certain complications of withdrawal can be.
-For this reason, it isn’t recommended that a person attempt to detox from heroin at home.
+While heroin withdrawal isn’t typically life-threatening, certain complications of withdrawal can be.
+For this reason, it isn’t recommended that one attempt to detox from heroin at home.

-Vomiting is a common side effect of heroin withdrawal.
-If a person aspirates (accidentally inhales) on their vomit, they could asphyxiate and die, or develop aspiration pneumonia.
+Vomiting is a common side effect of heroin.
+If someone aspirates (accidentally inhales) on their vomit, they could asphyxiate and die or develop aspiration pneumonia.
 This form of pneumonia can result in lung abscesses, shock, respiratory failure, or death.

 Severe vomiting and diarrhea can cause extreme dehydration, which can cause sodium levels to skyrocket.
 Excessively high sodium levels in the blood can develop into heart failure, cardiac arrest, brain damage, and death.